 Distance: 15km / 9.5mi

 Day four begins bright and early, with a traditional Icelandic breakfast in Botnar, before we head out across the gorgeous gorge that hosts the Emstruá River and cross a narrow bridge that fords a huge glacial mud stream.
-This will take us past a series of dramatic basalt columns that rise out of the volcanic landscape like columns and include a series of dark, craggy caverns before we head south to an ever-evolving landscape that is otherworldly in nature.
+This will take us past a series of dramatic basalt columns that rise out of the volcanic landscape and include a series of dark, craggy caverns before we head south to an ever-evolving landscape that is otherworldly in nature.
 It hosts the strangely shaped Einhyrningur Mountain, whose unique horn has earned it the nickname ‘Unicorn Mountain’.

 By then we will be approaching an area rich in birchwood trees, which marks the beginning of the famous Thorsmork Valley, crossing a small glacial river on our way.
 Thorsmork is an area of sublime natural beauty: an oasis of emerald nestled between two massive glaciers.
 It gets its name from an Icelandic legend, which holds that it was created by a mighty blow of Thor’s hammer and is a truly spectacular place of awesome natural beauty.
 We will spend the night in one of the oldest huts in the valley, surrounded by mighty glaciers, imperious volcanoes, and luscious green vegetation.
 The ideal spot to appreciate the wonder of the Icelandic Highlands.